Other / mixed grade configuration · Ketchikan, AK

 How many students attend Fast Track?

 Fast Track has 76 students enrolled.
-It is a other school in Ketchikan, AK.
+It is a public school in Ketchikan, AK.

 What is the student-teacher ratio at Fast Track?